 Proof of Work

 The concept of PoW was first discussed in 1992 as a method of combatting junk emails.
-Cypherpunk Adam Back built upon this with Hashcash – a countermeasure for denial of service attacks and email spam.
-The idea really only began to seep into the public consciousness in 2008, however, when Satoshi Nakomoto had the bright idea of implementing the algorithm to secure a digital payments network.
-And, just like that, Bitcoin was born.
+The idea only began to seep into the public consciousness in 2008, however, when Satoshi Nakomoto had the bright idea of implementing the algorithm to secure a digital payments network.
+And, thus, Bitcoin was born.

 To validate a transaction on the Bitcoin network a computer (or node) needs to solve a computational puzzle.
 The solution to the puzzle is called a hash.
 The more hashing power a node has, the more likely it is to solve the puzzle and produce a bitcoin block.

-To incentivise people to join the Bitcoin network (or any PoW crypto blockchain) miners earn fees from the transactions in each block plus a block reward in BTC.
+To incentivize people to join the Bitcoin network (or any PoW crypto blockchain) miners earn fees from the transactions in each block plus a block reward in BTC.
 Every time a computational puzzle is solved, a new block is minted.
-A new puzzle is then created which must be solved to mint the next block.
+A new puzzle is then created which must be solved in order to mint the next block.

 To disrupt the Bitcoin blockchain a miner or group of miners would need to control more than 50% of the network’s mining power.
 This is known as a 51% attack.
 The PoW algorithm makes this almost impossible because the amount of hardware and energy resources required would be prohibitively expensive.